-The M&E Consultants completed the audit and submitted the Environmental Audit Report by 07 February 2019 covering January-December 2018.
-As suggested by the World Bank, the contractors of both packages prepared an action plan to comply with the recommendations of the audit during the reporting period.
+The said task has been by 07 February 2019 covering January-December 2018.
+The M&E Consultants has carried out this.
+As suggested by WB, the contractors of both packages prepared action plan to comply the recommendations of the audit during the reporting period.